Cebu Provincial Detention and Rehabilitation Center

-Cebu Provincial Detention and Rehabilitation Center (CPDRC) is a jail facility in Cebu, in Cebu Province, Philippines.
-It is a maximum-security prison with a capacity for 1,600 inmates.
+The Cebu Provincial Detention and Rehabilitation Center (CPDRC) is a jail facility in Cebu City, Philippines.
+It is a maximum-security prison with a capacity of 1,600 inmates.

-The prison became well known for its rehabilitation program in 2005-2010, based on a program of choreographed exercise routines for the inmates.
-Known as CPDRC Dancing Inmates, the recordings of the various routines of the prisoners online supervised by the head of the prison Byron F. Garcia made them online celebrity sensations.
+The prison became well known for its rehabilitation program from 2005 to 2010, which was based on choreographed exercise routines performed by inmates.
+Known as the CPDRC Dancing Inmates, videos of the inmates performing these routines, supervised by prison chief Byron F. Garcia, became online sensations.

 In popular culture

-Dancing inmates and jail cells can be seen in the visual documentary Samsara.
+Dancing inmates and jail cells at the CPDRC are featured in the visual documentary Samsara.

-Although CPDRC is known for its Dancing Inmates, it has also appeared in a Hollywood film.
-The final boxing scene at the climax of the 2017 film A Prayer Before Dawn was filmed at CPRDC, as Thai authorities denied permission for filming in the real Klong Prem prison.
+The CPDRC was also used as a filming location for the 2017 film A Prayer Before Dawn.
+The film's climactic boxing scene was filmed at the facility after Thai authorities denied permission to film at the actual Klong Prem Central Prison.